sf-wdi-44/html-css-review/README.md

 Semantic HTML is an expectation among modern web developers.
 Take care to choose semantic HTML elements, class names, and ids.
 (Semantic naming is also a best practice in JavaScript and across programming languages.)

 Masterful CSS requires a lot of memorization (to know what properties can be changed) and experimentation.
 Don't be afraid to look things up and try things out.
-You'll build your toolkit over time.
+You'll build your toolkit over time, and you'll continue searching for the properties you need even as an expert developer.

 The most important things to practice right now are: